KiplangatJaphet/Streaming-open-weather-kafka/README.md

-🌤️ Streaming Open Weather Kafka
+**Streaming Open Weather Kafka**

-**A production-grade, end-to-end real-time data streaming pipeline that fetches live weather data from 13 cities across Kenya, East Africa, and the world.
-The pipeline streams data through Apache Kafka on Confluent Cloud, stores it in PostgreSQL, visualizes it in Grafana, orchestrates it with Apache Airflow, and is fully containerized with Docker.**
+A production-grade, end-to-end real-time data streaming pipeline that fetches live weather data from 13 cities across Kenya, East Africa, and the world.
+The pipeline streams data through Apache Kafka on Confluent Cloud, stores it in PostgreSQL, visualizes it in Grafana, orchestrates it with Apache Airflow, and is fully containerized with Docker.
 ---

-📖 Project Overview
+**Project Overview**

-**This project builds a real-time weather data streaming pipeline using modern data engineering tools.
+This project builds a real-time weather data streaming pipeline using modern data engineering tools.
 Weather data is fetched from the OpenWeatherMap API every 10 seconds and streamed through Confluent Cloud (managed Apache Kafka).
 A consumer reads the messages and stores them in a PostgreSQL database.
-The data is visualized in real-time using Grafana dashboards, orchestrated by Apache Airflow, and the entire pipeline is containerized using Docker.**
+The data is visualized in real-time using Grafana dashboards, orchestrated by Apache Airflow, and the entire pipeline is containerized using Docker.
 ---

 🏗️ Architecture
 ```
 ┌─────────────────────────────────────────────────────────────────┐